alexch/codelikethis/public/lessons/javascript_intro/event_listeners.md

 ![event-listener-breakdown](/images/event-listener.png)

-# Event Listeners using the DOM Queries and JS
+# Event Listeners Using DOM Queries and JS

 * Add a `<script>` tag to your HTML and either link to an external javascript file or write your javascript right in the `<script>` tag